moverlin/Kirtley_picogrid/Software/README.md

 	- Open the project you wish to copy in CCS
 	- Right click on project name, and then click copy.
 	- Then, paste project into the workspace
-- *Warning*:  When setting up CCS for the very first time, this method may not work.
+- *WARNING*:  When setting up CCS for the very first time, this method may not work.
 	- Initially, Matt & Colm spent 4+ hours attempting this method when simply trying to get the basic blinky working, but couldn't get it to work.
 	- We had an issue where all of the C files in the copied project were "linked files" as apposed to "C Source" files.
 		- *NOTE:* Right click on main file in project and check properties to see if it's a linked file or not.